-Alzheimer's disease represents one of the most significant unmet medical needs of our time and there are no marketed treatments that address the underlying cause of the disease.
-The disease afflicts an estimated 5.7 million people in the United States and more than 30 million people worldwide and is expected to grow to 14.0 million people in the United States by 2050.
-The direct costs of caring for individuals with Alzheimer's disease and other dementias in the United States were estimated to total \$300 billion in 2020 and are projected to increase to \$1.1 trillion by 2050, according to the Alzheimer's Association.
+Alzheimer's disease represents one of the most significant unmet medical needs of our time and prior to the approval of Aduhelm on June 7, 2021, there were no marketed treatments that address the underlying cause of the disease.
+The disease afflicts an estimated 6 million people in the United States and more than 40 million people worldwide and is expected to grow to nearly 12.7 million people over the age of 65 in the United States by 2050.
+The direct costs of caring for individuals with Alzheimer's disease and other dementias in the United States were estimated to total \$355 billion in 2021 and are projected to increase to \$1.1 trillion by 2050, according to the Alzheimer's Association.
 Historical challenges in developing effective therapeutics for this disease include a poor understanding of disease causation and animal models that do not translate to efficacy in humans.
 We believe our novel approach can overcome these challenges by targeting an upstream cause of neuroinflammation and neurodegeneration.
-Our drug candidate has demonstrated proof of concept in a new physiological animal model that we believe is representative of human Alzheimer's disease pathology.
+We have established clear proof of concept validation for our mechanism of action targeting P.gingivalis and the role we believe it plays as a causative agent for Alzheimer's disease.